lanl/benchmarks/doc/sphinx/2_amg/amg.rst

    :align: center
    :widths: 10, 10, 10
    :header-rows: 1

+   AMG2023 Strong Scaling for Problem 2 (7-pt, AMG-PCG) on a grid of size 256 x 256 x 256

 .. figure:: cpu2_256.png
    :align: center
    :scale: 50%
    :alt: AMG2023 Strong Scaling for Problem 2 (7-pt, AMG-PCG) on a grid of size 256 x 256 x 256

+   AMG2023 Strong Scaling for Problem 2 (7-pt, AMG-PCG) on a grid of size 256 x 256 x 256

 Strong scaling results of AMG2023 for problem 2 on a grid size of 320 x 320 x 320 are provided in the following table and figure.